DavidHoltkamp1/kaizen/README.md

   <img src='app/assets/images/readme/kaizen_landing.png' alt='The :: Kaizen :: Landing Page'>
 </p>

 <p align=center style="color: #343a40">Kaizen, as a word, comes from the Japanese philosophy of improving oneself in any way, big or small.
-Kaizen, as an application, is built with this philosophy at it's core.</p>
+Kaizen, as an application, is built with this philosophy at its core.</p>

 <p align='center'>
   <img src='app/assets/images/readme/turing_horizontal_spacer_sm.png'>